Access to Emaj_web and databases

 Then, the user can see the list of all marks that have been set on the group.
 For each of them, the following is displayed:

-- the date and time it has been set,
+the date and time it has been set,

-- its state (active or not, protected against rollback or not),
+its state (active or not, protected against rollback or not),

-- the total number of recorded log rows from when the mark was set,
+the total number of recorded log rows from when the mark was set,

-- the comment associated to the mark, if it exists.
+the comment associated to the mark, if it exists.

-Several buttons are available to perform the actions permitted by the mark’s state.
+For each mark, several buttons are available to perform the actions permitted by the mark’s state.

-Two types of statistics can be produced:
+Three types of statistics can be produced:

 The displayed page contains a first line returning global counters.

 Tables group content

 Monitoring rollback operations

-- in progress rollback operations, with the characteristics of the rollback operations and estimates of the percentage of the operation already done and of the remaining duration,
+in progress rollback operations, with the characteristics of the rollback operations and estimates of the percentage of the operation already done and of the remaining duration,

-- the latest completed operations,
+the completed operations,

-- logged rollback operations that are consolidable.
+logged rollback operations that are consolidable.

 For each consolidable rollback, a button allows to effectively consolidate the operation.